LEEYJ1021/sadaf/README.md

 | Test | 24 |
 | **Total** | **222** |

 Drawn from the full **37-advertiser panel**.
 A SEQ_LEN = 6 variant, used only for the R1 robustness check (§5.5), yields 125 sequences.
-Splits are assigned at the advertiser/ad-group level — not the individual row or time step — to prevent information leakage across splits.
+Splits are assigned at the ad-group level — not the individual row or time step — to prevent information leakage across splits; the 24 test-set units are ad groups, not advertisers (37 advertisers is the count for the panel overall and for the LOAO-CV folds in §5.8, which is a separate, advertiser-level split).

 Because 174 real training sequences are insufficient to train recurrent architectures directly, the training split only is expanded via a three-stage augmentation pipeline (β-VAE + Gaussian copula + moving-block bootstrap), yielding ~870 augmented sequences, gated by the Fréchet Sequence Distance (FSD) diagnostic. **FSD = −0.047** (N=174→870), against an acceptance threshold of 2.0.
 Because this FSD implementation is a bias-corrected estimator, values at or near zero — including small negatives — indicate the strongest possible pass, not a violation of non-negativity.
 Validation and test sequences are never augmented.